averil-prost/HiVlaSheaSL/README.md

 Simulation of the symmetric sheath problem with ionization term.
 Discretization by Semi-Lagrangian with Lagrange polynomial interpolation and time splitting.

-File structure on sept, 5th 2022:
+Expected file structure upon run:

 <table>
 <tr>